 Time: 5:00 to 6:30

-Difficulty: Trail, off-trail; navigation moderate; Class 3 scrambling with moderate exposure
+Difficulty: Trail, off-trail; navigation moderate; Class 3 scrambling with moderate exposure; this trek would be dangerous, if not impossible, in high water.

 Maps: Agua Caliente Hill, AZ 7.5 Quad, or Green Trails Maps: Santa Catalina Mountains, Map 2886S